ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.knx/README.md

 * corrected package counter

 ### 1.0.5 (2018-03-01)
-* fixed empty objects, related to DPT1 (error message [object Object] unkown Inputvalue)
+* fixed empty objects, related to DPT1 (error message [object Object] unknown Input value)
 * fixed path variable
 * fixed bug with GA's containing a "/" in the name (on proj-import)
-* start implementing crosswise propery update on corresponding DPT (on proj-import)
+* start implementing crosswise property update on corresponding DPT (on proj-import)

 ### 1.0.4 (2018-02-27)
 * schema update for room enumeration coming up with ETS 5.6